material-components/material-components-ios/components/FlexibleHeader/README.md

 If you do not require the flexible header's shift behavior, then you can avoid having to manually forward UIScrollViewDelegate events to the flexible header by enabling `observesTrackingScrollViewScrollEvents` on the flexible header view.
+Observing the tracking scroll view allows the flexible header to over-extend, if enabled, and allows the header's shadow to show and hide itself as the content is scrolled.

 <!--<div class="material-code-render" markdown="1">-->
 #### Swift